-Richard Grayson works as an artist, curator and writer, with a focus on exploring the construction of systems of belief, and ways they are transmitted, transmuted and transformed through culture and technology.
+Richard Grayson works as an artist, curator and writer, with a particular interest in ways systems of belief are generated and ways they are transmitted, transmuted and transformed by culture and technology.

-Recent solo exhibitions and projects include Possessions_inc, (2016 ongoing) an online video project for Matts Gallery; By Our Own Hand, Matts Gallery, Nine Elms London 2018; Speech Acts: UTS Gallery Sydney Australia 2015; and Nothing Can Stop Us Now, Matts Gallery London.
-Recent Group exhibitions include Drawing Biennale, The Drawing Room London 2019; His Master's Voice, la Panacee Montpelier (2015); The 2012 Kiev Biennale Ukraine; and the 2010 Sydney Biennale.
+Solo Exhibitions include Possessions_inc Matts Gallery London 2016-19, By Our Own Hand, Matts Gallery, Nine Elms London 2018; Speech Acts: UTS Gallery Sydney Australia 2015 (with Matt Mullican); and Nothing Can Stop Us Now, Matts Gallery London.
+Recent Group exhibitions include Not Without My Ghosts, Hayward Gallery Touring exhibition, 2021 Drawing Biennial 2021, Drawing Room, London, His Master's Voice, la Panacee Montpelier (2015); The 2012 Kiev Biennale Ukraine; and the 2010 Sydney Biennale.

-He was curator of Worlds in Collision, the Adelaide Festival, Australia (2014); Polytechnic, Raven Row, London (2010); A Secret Service, Hayward Gallery Touring exhibition (2006); and The World May Be Fantastic, the 2002 Sydney Biennale.
+He was curator of David and Yuko Juda Art Foundation Award London 2018, Worlds in Collision, the Adelaide Festival, Australia (2014); Polytechnic, Raven Row, London (2010); A Secret Service, Hayward Gallery Touring exhibition (2006); and The World May Be Fantastic, The 2002 Sydney Biennale.

 He was a founder member of the Basement Group 1979-1984 Newcastle-upon-Tyne, an artists' collective that made and represented time-based and performance practice